Texas City of Abilene Stops Adding Fluoride to Drinking Water

 Abilene Mayor Weldon Hurt and City Manager Robert Hanna both agreed that a “temporary suspension” of adding fluoride would “do no harm” in the short term, according to the release.

 With the move, Abilene appears to be the first Texas municipality to suspend water fluoridation in light of a ruling handed down by U.S. District Judge Edward Chen on Sept.
-24, which sided against the EPA.
-Two towns in New York’s Westchester County moved to stop the practice only several days after the judge’s ruling.
+24 that went against the EPA.
+Two towns in New York’s Westchester County also moved to stop the practice after the judge’s ruling.

-In his opinion, Chen sided with multiple advocacy groups and directed the EPA to address the risks of adding fluoridation to drinking water.
+Chen, in his opinion, sided with multiple advocacy groups and directed the EPA to address the risks of adding fluoridation to drinking water.
 The agency is required to ensure that there is a margin between the hazard level and the exposure level, he said.

 “If there is an insufficient margin, then the chemical poses a risk,” the judge said.
 “Simply put, the risk to health at exposure levels in United States drinking water is sufficiently high to trigger regulatory response by the EPA [under federal law].”